 Being an African-American during the 1950s still was a tough time.
 However, Johnnie’s family encouraged him to be independent, well-educated, and unbiased.

 Cochran attended public schools and excelled in his curriculums.
-He completed his middle school from Mount Vernon Middle School.
+He completed his middle school at Mount Vernon Middle School.

 Johnnie graduated first in his class at the Los Angeles High School.

 He completed his BA in Business Economics from the University of California in 1959.
 After that, Johnnie earned his Juris Doctor degree from the Loyola Law School in 1962.

 While in his university years, he was also a member of the Kappa Alpha Psi Fraternity.
 Johnnie was also the fraternity’s 45th Laurel Wreath laureate.

 Johnnie Cochran was 1.70 m tall and weighed about 75 kgs.

 Johnnie Cochran married Barbara Berry Cochran in 1960.
 Barbara was a primary school teacher.